sabi-31/My_Perfect_Arch-linux/README.md

 	```

 4. Partition your disk
-	In this step, we will create a new gpt table on the disk, and then create 2 partitions - a 512Mb EFI partiton and a root partition with the remaining space
+	In this step, we will create a new gpt table on the disk, and then create 2 partitions - a 1GB EFI partiton (Interchangeably referred to as the ESP) and a root partition with the remaining space.

+	> I am seriously debating the size of the EFI partition.
+While 512Mb has been more than enough for me is the past, I have seen people recommend 1 GB.
+I have a 1tb SSD on which I will be installing arch, so it's not a big deal for me, and as I plan to use this system long term, I don't want to have to deal with rezising the partition later.
 	````
 	a. fdisk $DISK
 	b. g
 	c. n
 	d. default
 	e. default
-	f. +512M
+	f. +1G
 	g. n
 	h. default
 	i. default